Survival at Masters as Rahm stays close and Woods makes cut

 Rahm played the entire back nine in severe conditions and finished off a 3-under 69 to get within two shots of Koepka, who was among the fortunate to get his second round out of the way on Friday before the bad weather moved in and changed everything.

-Temperatures dipped below 50 degrees Fahrenheit (10 degrees Celsius).
+Temperatures dipped below 50 F (10 C).
 Shots were skidding into the rain-soaked greens.
 The golf ball was going nowhere.
-Players were hitting fairway metal into the the par-4 18th and hardly anyone could reach the par 5s in two.
+Players were hitting fairway metal into the par-4 18th and hardly anyone could reach the par 5s in two.

 Koepka missed all of this, having played bogey-free in the breezy warmth Friday for a 67 that put him at 12-under 132.
 Rahm was two shots behind at 134, making this the first time in Masters history that two players were at double digits under par through 36 holes.